22DP3GNamn/3KursaDarbs/README.md

 Mājaslapa veicinās lietotāju aktivitāti un iesaisti, pateicoties motivējošai atlīdzību sistēmai.
 Tā būs moderna, interaktīva un pielāgota videospēļu entuziastu interesēm, nodrošinot gan izklaidi, gan sociālo mijiedarbību.

+backend --php artisan serv
+frontend --npm run dev

+im using laravel 5.11.2 can u make it so that when user ir registered the user inputed data goes in xampp database and i need it so that user can be able to log in with that username by using his password what is stored in database